 Each theatre venue promises a unique and exciting experience.

-The Oregon Shakespeare Festival campus features three theatre spaces: The two indoor spaces, the Angus Bowmer Theatre (seats 601), the Thomas Theatre (formerly the New Theatre; seats 270-360), and the outdoor Allen Elizabethan Theatre.
+The Oregon Shakespeare Festival campus features three theatre spaces: The two indoor spaces, the Angus Bowmer Theatre (seats 601), the Thomas Theatre (formerly the New Theatre; seats 270-360), and the outdoor Allen Elizabethan Theatre (seats 1190).
 All of the theatres are in close proximity to each other.

 To view or download a campus map, click here.
 For a history of our theatres visit our history section.

 From its inception, the Angus Bowmer Theatre has welcomed our patrons with the graciousness of the man for whom it was named, OSF’s founder Angus L. Bowmer.
 The immediacy between company and audience members in this space allows for theatrical voyages of human discovery, guided by some of the world’s greatest classical and contemporary playwrights.
 The theatre seats 600, and quite seriously, there is no bad seat in the house.

 Click to view or download the seating chart.

 As a result of the generous donation of $4.5 million from a group of donors, comprising of The Goatie Foundation, Roberta and David Elliott, and Helen and Peter Bing, in 2013 the New Theatre was renamed the Thomas Theatre in recognition of longtime OSF Development Director Peter D. Thomas, who died in March 2010.

 The gift answered a challenge issued in 1993 when Jo Lynn Allen of the Paul G. Allen Family Foundation, the lead donor for the construction of OSF’s New Theatre, passed on the opportunity to name the theatre, issuing the requirement for other donors to make a significant contribution to secure the naming rights.
 The combined gift from the above group of donors meets the Allen’s threshold, and gives them the naming rights.